dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 `cm32l`
-: Unless a specific MT-32 model is requested, DOSBox Staging emulates the Roland CM-32L by default which gives you the best overall compatibility.
+: Unless a specific MT-32 model is requested, DOSBox Staging emulates the Roland CM-32L by default, which gives you the best overall compatibility.
   This is a 2nd generation MT-32 with 32 additional sound effects that many games make good use of.
 Some studios, such as LucasArts, tended to favour the CM-32L, so their games sound a little bit better on this module.